-So-called 'honour based' violence (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation, forced marriage and practices such as breast ironing.
+So-called 'honour based' violence (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation, forced marriage and practices such as breast ironing - typically girls aged 8 -16, where the breasts are pounded using tools such as spatulas, grinding stones, hot stones, and hammers to delay the appearance pf puberty.
 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 All forms of so-called HBV are abuse (regardless of the motivation) and the school will handle and escalate them as such.
 If in any doubt staff should speak to the DSL.
 If a concern is raised regarding a child that might be at risk of HBV, the school will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with the Police and Children's Services.